-Andrew’s defence practice has included obtaining acquittals for a client in an eight-handed case accused of aiding and abetting misconduct in a public office; a young lady charged with inciting a child to engage in sexual activity and, as led junior, a solicitor accused of conspiring to defraud mortgage companies.
-In his consumer law practice, he recently secured a suspended sentence for a defendant accused of trading in counterfeit Sennheiser headphones through Amazon’s online marketplace and representing.
+Andrew’s general criminal defence practice has included obtaining acquittals for a client in an eight-handed case accused of aiding and abetting misconduct in a public office; a young lady charged with inciting a child to engage in sexual activity, a private hire driver accused of sexually assaulting a passenger; and, as led junior, a solicitor accused of conspiring to defraud mortgage companies.

-Andrew has been appointed to the Crown Prosecution Service Advocates’ Panel at Grade 3.
 His prosecution practice has included securing convictions for wounding with intent, robbery and the importation of Class A drugs.
-He has particular expertise in dealing with cases with a technological element, and is adept at presenting to juries cases largely dependent on cell-site evidence.
+He is currently instructed as disclosure counsel in a series of cases prosecuted by the Specialist Fraud Division.
+He has particular expertise in prosecuting cases with a technological element, and is adept at presenting to juries cases largely dependent on cell-site evidence.

 Trader Convicted of Unfair Practices

 First Fraud Act Prosecution by ARB